Zippo: Company history

 In 2002, Zippo expanded its product line to include a variety of utility-style multi-purpose lighters, known as Zippo MPLs.
 This was followed in 2005 with the Outdoor Utility Lighter, known as the OUL.
 These lighters are fueled with butane.
 In August 2007, Zippo released a new butane lighter called the Zippo BLU.
 It discontinued the line January 1, 2016.

 A museum called "Zippo/Case visitors center" is located in Bradford, Pennsylvania, at 1932 Zippo Drive.
 This 15000 sqft building contains rare and custom made Zippo lighters, and also sells the entire Zippo line.
 The museum was featured on the NPR program Weekend Edition on Sunday, January 25, 2009.
 The museum also contains an enormous collection of Case knives.
 Since the Zippo company's 60th anniversary in 1992, annual editions have been produced for Zippo collectors.

 In 2009, Zippo announced plans to purchase Ronson Consumer Products Corporation, a long-time competitor in the lighter market.
 On February 3, 2010, the deal was finalized.

 In March 2011, due to significant decrease of sales from 18 million lighters a year in the mid-1990s to about 12 million lighters a year recently, combined with increasing pressure on people not to smoke, Zippo Manufacturing Co. tried offering a wider variety of products using the Zippo name, such as watches, leisure clothing and eau de cologne.
 This strategy is similar to the success Victorinox Swiss Army Brands Inc. has had selling watches, luggage, clothing, and fragrance.

 On June 5, 2012, the company manufactured its 500,000,000th lighter and celebrated its 80th anniversary.
 In 2018, Zippo announced the sound trademark of its windproof lighter, making the Zippo lighter's click officially one of the most recognised sounds in the world.

+On June 3, 2020, the company manufactured its 600,000,000th lighter.

 Usage

 Zippo lighters, which have gained popularity as “windproof” lighters, are able to stay lit in harsh weather, due to the design of the windscreen and adequate rate of fuel delivery.

 A consequence of the windproofing is that it is hard to extinguish a Zippo by blowing out the flame.
 However, if the flame is blown from the top down, it will be easily extinguished.
 The proper way to extinguish the lighter is to close the top half, which starves the flame of oxygen, but unlike other lighters, this does not cut off the fuel supply.
 One of the recognizable features of Zippo is the fact that it burns with a wick.
 Opening the top lid produces an easily recognizable "clink" sound for which Zippo lighters are known, and a different but similarly recognizable "clunk" when the lighter is closed.
-This noise is produced by the spring-loaded toggling cam, a little lever that keeps the lid closed or opened securely.
+This noise is produced by the spring-loaded toggling cam, a small lever that keeps the lid closed or opened securely.

 Unlike disposable lighters, newly purchased Zippo lighters do not contain fuel.
 Instructions for safely fueling the Zippo are included in its packaging.
-Zippo also offers for sale a name brand lighter fluid.
+Zippo also sell a name-brand lighter fluid.